otp.Source.Symbol#

 >>> ticks = otp.merge([ticks], symbols=symbols)

-Time X SYMBOL_NAME
+Time PRICE SYMBOL_NAME

 get(name, dtype, default=None)#